jlehtoranta/harbour-tethering-gui/README.rst

 * In some cases the enabling process might end up into an error and a user will need to try again or restart the app and try again.
+    * Keep in mind though that not all errors are bugs in the gui

 * Any feedback and/or contributions are always welcome